ddamato/complementary.space/src/pages/index.md

 - **Gap** is the space _between_ items.
 - **Padding** is the space _around_ items.

 We can extend this a bit farther by speaking in terms of relationships.
-That is, the gap represents a much closer relationship between the items that surround the space because they are all children in the same "house".
+That is, the gap represents a much closer relationship between the items because they are all children in the same "house".
 While the padding often attempts to separate the items between "houses".
 So this means that we can often assign a "near" spacing token to the gap property and the "away" spacing token to padding property in areas where we want to display the appropriate relationship.

 ```css
 ul {